pszemraj/lm-api/README.md

 ### Input File Format

-The input file should be a pandas-compatible format (e.g., `.csv`, `.xlsx`, etc.).
-The default column name for the queries is `query`, but this can be changed with the `-kc` flag.
+The input file should be in a pandas-compatible format (e.g., `.csv`, `.xlsx`, etc.).
+The default column name for the queries is `query`, which can be changed with the `-kc` flag.

 An example input file is provided in `data/test_queries.xlsx`.